Monday Morning

 9508 Great Hills Trail (78759)

 The Zentangle® Method is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns one pen stroke at a time.
 No drawing skills are required.
 This class will take a craft-oriented approach, working on a different project during each class.
 Although this class is specifically organized for a student new to Zentangle®, experienced students are also welcome.
 The instructor is a Certified Zentangle® Teacher.
 Please bring supply fee of $20 to the first class.
-Contact the instructor for more information at pat@tittizer.us.
+Contact the instructor at pat@tittizer.us for more information.
+Note: No class November 3; course extends one week.
 Limit 15.
-Note: No meeting on March 10; course extends one week.

 Pat Tittizer